solliancenet/dp-203-v2/Instructions/Labs/16/README.md

     ![Refresh data to hit the materialized view.](media/pbi-report-refresh.png "Refresh")

     > Notice that the data refresh only takes a few seconds now, compared to before.
+    >
+    > **Please note:** We have reduced the size of the data set for this lab down to 1 year of data from 9.
+With the larger data set, the query execution time dropped from ~45 seconds down to ~8 seconds.
+Materialized views have a greater impact on larger data sets.

 8. Check the duration of the query again in Synapse Studio, in the monitoring hub, under SQL requests.
-Notice that the Power BI queries using the new materialized view run much faster (Duration ~ 10s).
+Notice that the Power BI queries using the new materialized view run faster.

     ![The SQL requests that execute against the materialized view run faster than earlier queries.](media/monitor-sql-queries-materialized-view.png "SQL requests")